KTFish/petrol-prices-object-detection/README.md

 - OCR wasn't working on the whole price pylon, so it was necessary to label the specific prices and retrain the model.

 ### Examples
+#### Prediciton of individual prices
 <div style="text-align: center;">
     <img src="./figures/prediction-example-1.png">
 </div>
+On the example above we can se that the model struggles to detect all indivitual prices.
+It is far easier to detect the whole price tag.
+Hovever, the OCR does not perform well on such result.